elcardoson/fdtruckcps/wp-content/plugins/reduce-bounce-rate/readme.txt

 == Changelog ==
+= 4.3.1 =
+* Rolled back to the 4.2.0 version, because there are errors with the MonsterInsight plugin.
+* February 7, 2017

+= 4.3.0 =
+* Fixed an Invalid argument supplied for foreach() warning shown in WP-CLI.
+* January 21, 2017

 = 4.2.0 =
 * Fixed a console error.
 Thanks to henkmat for reporting it and testing the solutions.
 * Checked with WP 4.7